victorqribeiro/randomFractal/README.md

 This project has taken an expected turn and I'll update the README later.
 For now, here's how its working:

-Left you can 9 fractals generated from the crossing of the two parents on the left.
+On the left you have 9 fractals generated from the crossing of the two parents on the left.
 You can click to select / deselect a fractal you like.
 When you click evolve, the fractal(s) you selected will become a parent for the next generation, having a chance of being selected to the next crossing.

+I have pushed a feature where you can view, adjust the zoom and the resolution of the selected fractals, learn more about it [here](https://youtu.be/DY5Me5hiQOc)